1982 Illinois gubernatorial election

-Election information
+Background

-The election coincided with those for congress and those for other state offices.
+The election coincided with those for Congress and those for other state offices.
 The election was part of the 1982 Illinois elections.

-Turnout

 Turnout in the primaries saw 22.42% in the gubernatorial primaries, with a total of 1,337,581 votes cast, and 20.25% in the lieutenant gubernatorial primary, with 1,208,178 votes cast.

 Turnout during the general election was 61.58%, with 3,673,707 votes cast.

 Democratic primary

 Governor

-Adlai Stevenson III, former United States Senator, won the primary for the gubernatorial nomination unopposed.
+Adlai Stevenson III, former United States Senator as well as the son of former Governor and 1952 and 1956 Democratic presidential nominee Adlai Stevenson II and great-grandson of former Vice-President Adlai Stevenson I, won the primary for the gubernatorial nomination unopposed.

-Lieutenant Governor
+Lieutenant governor

 Grace Mary Stern won the Democratic primary for lieutenant governor unopposed.

 Republican primary

 Governor

 Incumbent James R. Thompson defeated challengers John E. Roche and V. A. Kelley.

-Lieutenant Governor
+Lieutenant governor

 George Ryan defeated Susan Catania and Donald L. Totten in the lieutenant gubernatorial primary.

-General election
+General election results

-Stevenson complained that Thompson was trying to portray him as an ineffectual elitist by famously stating, "He is saying 'Me tough guy,' as if to imply that I’m some kind of wimp."
+Stevenson complained that Thompson was trying to portray him as an ineffectual elitist by famously stating, "He is saying 'Me tough guy,' as if to imply that I'm some kind of wimp."
 Before the election, Thompson had been favored by polls and predictions to win by roughly twenty percentage points.

 The nominees of the third-party Libertarian and Taxpayers tickets were both right-of-center, and were therefore regarded as more likely to siphon off more potential supporters from Thompson than from Stevenson.